 This is the guy we need to help get in the Hall of Fame?
 Piece of cake!
 Slice of pie!

 We called our buddy Coach Mike Holcomb.
 “Coach Holc,” as he is called by the people who know and love him (pretty much everyone who doesn’t regularly appear on his schedule) is one game short of winning number 300 in his own illustrious career.
 “Coach Holc” won 2A titles in 1995, ’96, and ’02, was runner up in ’08.

 “Coach Holc” had his Madison Central Indians in the Class 6A semis just last season.
 Holcomb is universally believed to be a sure-fire, first-ballot Hall of Famer when he hangs up his whistle.

 We called Coach Holc and asked if he would help us get Coach Goble in the KHSAA Hall of Fame.
 Holc’s response, “He (Coach Dan Goble) should be a lock.”
 One would think.

 Never was able to get a W against Coach Goble as a player in the 80’s, but I was fortunate enough to have a son play for a CCHS team with him on the staff.
-There is not a finer man or football coach to ever walk the sideline.
+There was neither a finer man nor football coach to ever walk the sideline.
 If Dan Goble isn’t HOF material there shouldn’t even be one.Chuck Hughes, Former All-Stater at Hopkinsville High and former Hilltopper at WKU

 So here we are…charged with making Coach Goble’s “best case” for enshrinement.
 In reality, Goble achieved so much it is hard to know where to begin or exactly what to include.
 We can’t put everything, there isn’t enough room on the nomination form.